For showtimes, click here.

 Hedda Hopper wrote, “Bob Montgomery handed Metro a star in Lady in the Lake.
 Her name – which I've been screaming for two years – is Audrey Totter.”
 It would seem that any actress would have jumped at chance to play a part where the camera was focused on her, but that wasn’t the case.
 “Just about every actress in town – not just the MGM ones – turned Bob down for the leading lady role.
 No one wanted to stake her career on so chancy and experimental a project.”
-Totter was originally supposed to also star in The Killers, but when Lady in the Lake’s shooting schedule changed, she had to relinquish the role.
+Totter was originally supposed to star in The Killers also, but when Lady in the Lake’s shooting schedule changed, she had to relinquish the role.

 3. The ending changed.